Dr. Cirian Villavicencio

 Cirian is also a regular political contributor/analyst for The Voice of Stockton's Politics Panoramic and Stockton's 360 News Magazine.
 He has been quoted locally in the Stockton Record and the Lodi News-Sentinel.

 Outside of politics, Cirian is a member of the UC Davis Alumni Chorus along with his wife.
 He received BA Degrees in history and political science, graduating with honors from UC Davis.
 He is a member of Phi Beta Kappa and earned his Master’s Degree in Public Administration from the University of Southern California and specialized in the areas of political management, the presidency, counter-terrorism and homeland security.
-He is currently in the process of completing his dissertation at the University of Wyoming (Ed.D.) specializing in the area of Higher Education Administration.
+Cirian also received his Doctor of Education (Ed.D.) from the University of Wyoming with a concentration in Higher Education Administration.

 Cirian is married to his wife, Cheryl, a fourth-grade teacher at the Elk Grove Unified School District.
 They have two children, Annie and John.
 The Villavicencio's are active in their church, love to travel, play racquetball, scuba-dive, hike, and enjoy the outdoors.